ElmarJ/casual-uva.nl/pages/strike.md

 ## Why?

-The strike is about three core issues: teachers ...
+The strike is about three core issues: teachers…

-* ... are doing more than what they are paid for (both in terms of tasks and hours),
+* … are doing more than what they are paid for (both in terms of tasks and hours),
-* ... are kept on temporary contracts,
+* … are kept on temporary contracts,
-* ... are not getting any/sufficient support in terms of professional development
+* … are not getting any/sufficient support in terms of professional development

 ## Why now?